 If a girl is unmarried, she'll wear her hair in a ponytail.
 Her hair will have a red string tied around the end of it.
 The string will also coil around the girl's head.
 Most unmarried women will wear an embroidered apron.

 Pork is the center of the Bai diet.
-Several types of pork are cooked, including ham, sausage, and smoked pig liver and intestines.
+Several types of pork are cooked including ham, sausage, and smoked pig liver and intestines.
 In the wintertime, Bai people eat beef soup that also contains radishes, shallots, and turnips.
 The Bai people who live close to a lake or river often have a lot of fish in their diet, and they're adept at preparing fish in a variety of ways.

 Bai people eat a lot of vegetables and pickles.
 Bai women are skilled at making all sorts of pickles and sauces.
-Common sauces include bean sauce, lobster sauce and flour sauce.
+Common sauces include bean sauce, lobster sauce, and flour sauce.
 The Bai people who live in Heqing and Jiangchuan tend to cook different kinds of dishes.
 They'll often use pickled seaweed from the Erhai Lake in their cooking.

 The Bai population also honors the elderly.
-Young Bai people always greet elderly Bai people and offer their seat, tea, and a cigarette.
+Young Bai people will generally greet elderly Bai people and offer their seat, tea, and a cigarette.
 It's a sign of disrespect to cross your legs when sitting in front of an elderly Bai person.
 The first cup of tea served during the day is given to the oldest person.
 The most senior Bai person also always takes the head seat at the table and starts eating first.

 Most Bai homes have a fireplace, and the fireplace is considered sacred.
 People aren't allowed to spit on the fireplace or walk over it.
 It's also taboo to sit on the threshold of a Bai home.
 Those who are mourning a death aren't allowed to enter another Bai home.
-On Chinese New Year's Day, people aren't allowed to use a knife, carry water into the home or sweep the floor.
+On Chinese New Year's Day, people aren't allowed to use a knife, carry water into the home, or sweep the floor.